THOMASELOVE/431-classes-2023/movies/breakout1_results.md

 ## Exploratory Questions

-*Note*: For questions using the same variables, I've modified the wording so that I could collapse across groups more easily.
+- *Note 1*: For questions using the same variables, I've modified the wording so that I could collapse across groups more easily.
+- *Note 2*: We analyzed these questions in [Class 10](https://github.com/THOMASELOVE/431-classes-2023/tree/main/class10).

 Q# | Question | Variables | Group(s)
 --: | :-----------------------: | :-----------------------: | :------------------------------------------: